 LSWA PC is committed to creating a working environment where all council employees, councillors, contractors and others who come into contact with us in the course of our work, are treated with dignity, respect and courtesy.
 We aim to create a workplace where there is zero tolerance for harassment and bullying In support of this objective, LSWA PC has signed up to the Civility Pledge, as a commitment to civility and respect in our work, and politeness and courtesy in behaviour, speech, and in the written word.
-Further information about the Civility and Respect Pledge is available NALC & SLCC We recognise that there is a continuum where unaddressed issues have the potential to escalate and become larger, more complex issues and this policy setward we addressed issues have the emphasis of this policy is on resolution and mediation where appropriate, rather than an adversarial process.
+Further information about the Civility and Respect Pledge is available NALC & SLCC We recognise that there is a continuum where unaddressed issues have the potential to escalate and become larger, more complex issues and this policy sets out how concerns will be managed however the emphasis of this policy is on resolution and mediation where appropriate, rather than an adversarial process.